 At Simpson Millar LLP Solicitors we receive many calls and emails daily from angry and upset holidaymakers whose holidays have been nothing like the one that was advertised in the holiday brochure or on the holiday company’s website.

 Because we are so accustomed to helping people with complaints against tour operators we thought it would be useful to provide a short guide about to how to complain successfully.

-"A judge will read all the correspondence before a court hearing so you do not want to give him the impression that you are rude and unreasonable."
+"You should have in mind that a judge may read your correspondence if your case proceeds to court, and will read all the correspondence before a court hearing so you do not want to give him the impression that you are rude and unreasonable."

 "This will ensure that your complaint is not lost and that you have an electronic read receipt to confirm when your complaint was received by the tour operator."